arthur-feral/emogeez/packages/emogeez-parser/README.md

 # Emogeez parser

-This module works with emogeez-generator.
-It helps you parsing emojis in text and find emojis to replace it with the emoji name, or utf8 or image.
+This module helps you parsing emojis in text and find emojis to replace it with the emoji name, or utf8 or image.
+It works with emogeez-generator data generated.
+You can either use the `fetchTheme` to fetch the JSON file containing the emojis data (using the file hosting), or `setTheme` passing your data if you want to use a local json. :warning: the, JSON data must be properly formated as the generator whould do if you use custom json.

 ### Installation
 ```bash